 VARIO advisory processes 2021

 VARIO advises the Flemish Government and the Flemish Parliament on science, innovation and entrepreneurship policy.
-In its advisory projects both own initiatives (proactive advice) and requests for advice are possible (reactive advice).
-Moreover, in the course of the working year, new requests for advice from the Flemish Government or from the Flemish Parliament can be added.
+The 2021 advisory projects include both own (ongoing) initiatives and requests for advice.

 You will find a brief overview of the current advisory projects for 2021 below.
 As the advisory trajectories progress, you will learn more about it here and and elsewhere on our website.
 Be sure also to keep an eye on VARIO Update, our newsletter, and social media (Twitter and LinkedIn) for news (in Dutch only).

 At the beginning of 2021, a first VARIO-advisory report (VARIO-advisory report 17) was published, which highlighted the importance of the Sustainable Development Goals (SDGs) as a compass for science, innovation and entrepreneurship policy.
 The follow-up advice, VARIO-advisory report 20 ‘The Sustainable Development Goals – Opportunities for Flemish Enterprises' was published in September.